-“The engine is the heart of an airplane, but the pilot is its soul.” – unknown
+8. “The engine is the heart of an airplane, but the pilot is its soul.” – Anonymous

 In your flight training and career, you will make a lot of bad landings.
 Don’t pray you won’t, you just will.
 However, there is one general rule that applies to every landing:

-“Until you spread your wings, you have no idea how far you’ll fly.” – unknown
+14. “Until you spread your wings, you have no idea how far you’ll fly.” – Anonymous

 If you don’t try, you will never know what you are capable of achieving.
 Go for it, the least you could do is try it.
 Fail a few times, fall down every now and then, but get up on your feet again, take the controls and fly like you’ve never flown before (in a positive way that is).

-“The pilot who teaches himself has a fool for a student.” – unknown
+16. “The pilot who teaches himself has a fool for a student.” – Anonymous

 Think you were not born to become a pilot?
 You might be wrong.
 Great pilots are made, not born: